FBI Calls Apple 'Jerks' and 'Evil Geniuses' For Making iPhone Cracks Difficult - Slashdot

 It's not law enforcement that makes me want to keep my phone encrypted and password protected it's all the thieves and fraud.

-Failure to understand the goal of the encryption (Score:3, Insightful)
+Failure to understand the goal of the encryption (Score:4, Insightful)

 They don't do it to thwart law enforcement.
 They do it to thwart criminals, terrorists, foreign intelligence agents (aka spies), etc.